bigkevmcd/commit-status-tracker/docs/tutorial.md

 The operator watches for PipelineRuns with specific annotations.

-This is an alpha operator, and the annotation names will change, but for now you'll need...
+This is an alpha operator, and the annotation names will likely change, but for now you'll need...

 ```yaml